 7. Denver brews more beer than any other city.

 The first building in Denver was a saloon, so it's natural that Denver would become a great beer town.
 Coors Brewery is the world's largest.
 Denver's Great American Beer Festival is the largest in the nation, offering more than 6,700 different beers for tasting.
 The Wynkoop Brewing Company is one of the largest brewpubs in the country.
-On an average day in the Denver Metro area, more than 200 different beers are brewed and can be enjoyed in 100 breweries, brew pubs and tap rooms.
+On an average day in the Denver Metro area, more than 200 different beers are brewed and can be enjoyed in more than 150 breweries, brew pubs and tap rooms.

 8. Denver - The Mile High City, really is exactly one mile high.

 By an amazing stroke of good luck, the 13th step on the west side of the State Capitol Building is exactly 5,280 feet above sea level - one mile high.
 In Denver's rarified air, golf balls go 10 percent farther.
 So do cocktails.
 Alcoholic drinks pack more of a punch than at sea level.
 The sun feels warmer, because you are closer to it and there is 25 percent less protection from the sun.

 The Mile High City is also extremely dry, so it is a good idea to drink more water than usual.
 With less water vapor in the air at this altitude, the sky really is bluer in Colorado.

 9. Denver has the 10th largest downtown in the United States.